SainsburyWellcomeCentre/Pyper/doc/source/getting_started.rst

 This is sometimes useful for several reasons:

 #.
 Your recording CODEC might not allow frame indexing.
 #.
-Some recording devices create frames with a few pixels of NaN data on the border that confuse most video readers
+Some recording devices create frames with a few pixels of NaN data on the border that confuse most video readers like VLC.
-    like VLC ...
     This can easily be solved by cropping the image using the ROI.
 #.
 Most of your video does not contain useful data and you want to reduce it's size to the interesting region.

 For more on the *transcoding* tab, see :doc:`usage`